bellaj/thirsty_men_problem/README.md

 - It's only you who can pour water
 - The cups can be filled only if all of them are put .
+- The cups should be put in a row (the first one is the head of the row and the last is the tail)
 - No timer will be used and the game doesn't have a timeout.
 - It's up to you to determine who is the first depositor/winner in case they race to put the first one.
 - Cups deposited in the same time are considered in sequentiel positions (it’s you who will define the order).